Line of storms could bring severe weather, damaging winds to NC

 We'll see scattered showers and storms, some of which could be severe.
 You'll want to take your umbrella with you as you head out the door.

 Most counties in the ABC11 viewing area are in the 'slight' risk area for severe weather, which is a level 2 out of 5.
-Some of the state sits in the 'marginal' (level 1) risk area.
+The rest of our viewers are also in a risk.
+It is a little less, in the 'marginal' (level 1) risk area.

 Biggest threat this afternoon from damaging straight-line winds.
 We could see an isolated tornado spinup, but we will not see a widespread tornado outbreak.
 Though some localized flooding or an isolated pocket of hail may happen, not big threats today. #ncwx pic.twitter.com/JEJi3S7fKx— Don Schwenneker (@BigweatherABC11) October 22, 2019

-A large portion of our viewing area now under a Category 2 of 5 (slight) risk for severe weather tomorrow (Tuesday).
-Biggest threat=damaging wind, though we can't rule out an isolated tornado or pocket of hail.
-We'll be watching... #ncwx pic.twitter.com/2uUzPBDA00— Don Schwenneker (@BigweatherABC11) October 21, 2019

-Strong winds are the primary concern and an isolated tornado can't be ruled out, especially in the sandhills where the warmest temperatures.
+Damaging winds are the primary concern and an isolated tornado can't be ruled out, especially in the Sandhills where the warmest temperatures will happen.
 Temps will top out in the low to mid-70s for much of the area.
-Some localized flooding or a small pocket of hail is possible as well.
+Some localized flooding or a small pocket of hail is possible as well, but are not big threats this afternoon.

-Timing-wise, we'll isolated showers Tuesday morning with scattered rain developing through the middle of the day.
+Timing-wise, we'll see isolated showers during the morning with scattered rain developing through the middle of the day.
 Pop-up storms will develop in the afternoon with the main window for storms coming between 2 p.m. and 5 p.m.

 Stay with ABC11 on-air and online for the latest developments.